mehdikerkar/Conferences-Workshops/README.md

-# Presentations
-Repository of my presentations
+# My Personal Conferences & Workshops
+Repository of few presentations, documents I made & already presented.
+If you would like to take is as reference you are welcome, just mention me in it !

+If you want me to speak at your event, ping me ?! at [@Linked](https://www.linkedin.com/in/mehdi-nacer-kerkar-cyber-security-consultant/)

-## OWASP Algiers Chapter presentations
+## OWASP Algiers Chapter Presentations
 TID TechVerse Inteligence Day with TechVerse Club Medea

         - Cyber Crimes: The Road To The Truth "Workshop" - Apr2024

-## Other presentaions
+## Other Presentaions

 ### Vision Club Online Presentation
     - Cyber Security World - June2021